ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

   ?
 33 => COSE_X509	    ; X.509 chain (optional)
 }

-; Details of the registration policies applied by the TS RegistrationInfo = {
+; Details of the registration info, as provided by the TS RegistrationInfo = {
   ? "registration_time": uint .within (~time),
   * tstr => any